okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 Each valid request made by a user to this endpoint is counted as one request against the respective [authorization server](/docs/concepts/auth-servers/) rate limit bucket, for example, `/oauth2/${authorizationServerId}/v1` (Custom Authorization Server) or `/oauth2/v1` (Okta Org Authorization Server).
 The per minute rate limits on these endpoints apply across an Okta tenant.

 You can't update the per client rate limit.
-Every client gets 60 total requests per minute and a maximum of five concurrent requests.
+Every client is allowed 60 total requests per minute and a maximum of five concurrent requests.

 For example, example.com has 10 OAuth 2.0 applications running in a production environment.
 Bob's team is launching a new marketing portal that is a single-page OAuth 2.0 application.
 Unaware of the rate limits on the OAuth 2.0 `/authorize` endpoint, Bob's team begins running some batch testing scripts against the newly created application that makes hundreds of OAuth 2.0 `/authorize` requests in a single minute.
 Without the client-based rate limit framework, the new marketing portal application could potentially consume all of the per minute request limits assigned to example.okta.com and thereby cause rate limit violations for the rest of the users that access the other OAuth 2.0 applications.